sedihglow/mother_nature_entertainment/README.md

 the love from all of us who get the donation support to support the places and people we love.

-THank you all, anything helps on this cooking and streaming adventure.
+Thank you all, anything helps on this cooking and streaming adventure.

 Every cooks dream, have knifes, work a steady easier job, work for free to learn the fine techinical skills of different foods from around the world, and portland has all of that in one city.

+Storyboarding for the stream has been going well!
+Still just on discord.
+Building up the plot for the character that will entertain the masses! one viewer at a time.

 ---------------------